Greek grammar is always necessary is you want to speak correctly.

 Irregular Verbs

-Of course, there are also irregular verbs, not following the rules… (as in every language)
+As in most languages, there are also irregular verbs, not following the rules…

 Let’s see some very useful / common irregular verbs in the past tense